roc-streaming/roc-toolkit/docs/sphinx/running/pulseaudio_modules.rst

 local_repair_port     no       10002          local port for repair (FEC) packets
 ===================== ======== ============== ==========================================

-Here is how you can create a Roc sink from command line:
+Here is how you can create a Roc sink input from command line:

 .. code::

    $ pactl load-module module-roc-sink-input

-Alternatively, you can add this line to ``/etc/pulse/default.pa`` to create a Roc sink automatically at PulseAudio start:
+Alternatively, you can add this line to ``/etc/pulse/default.pa`` to create a Roc sink input automatically at PulseAudio start:

 .. code::